influxdata/telegraf/plugins/outputs/sql/README.md

 ### modernc.org/sqlite

-This driver is not available on all operating systems and architectures.
-It is only included in Linux builds on amd64, 386, arm64, arm, and Darwin on amd64.
-It is not available for Windows, FreeBSD, and other Linux and Darwin platforms.
+It is not supported on mips and mips64 platforms.

 The DSN is a filename or url with scheme "file:".
 See the [driver docs](https://modernc.org/sqlite) for details.